 Why Should I Order a Chlamydia Test?

 The thought of getting tested for chlamydia can be scary, but the possibility of letting the infection go untreated and unknowingly passing it to others is even scarier.
-Getting tested regularly is part of being a responsible, sexually active adult and taking care of your health and your partners’.
-Chlamydia is curable with medicine, so you risk nothing by getting tested.
+Getting tested regularly is part of being a responsible, sexually active adult, and it ensures that you are taking care of both your health and your partners’.
+Chlamydia is curable with antibiotic treatment, so there’s no reason not to get tested and treated as soon as possible if you think you might have contracted the infection.

-The U.S. Preventive Services Task Force especially recommends testing for sexually active women under the age of 24, women over the age of 24 with high-risk sexual behaviors and pregnant women in their first trimester (and again in the third trimester).
-Even if you see a gynecologist regularly, STD testing isn’t always a part of the exam; you have to ask your doctor or nurse for it, so don’t assume you’ve been tested if you’ve been to the gynecologist recently.
+The U.S. Preventive Services Task Force especially recommends testing for sexually active people under the age of 24, people over the age of 24 who participate in sexual behaviors that are thought to be “high risk,” and pregnant people while in their first trimester (and again in the third trimester).
+Even if you see a doctor or gynecologist regularly, STD testing isn’t always a part of regular wellness exams.
+You typically have to ask your doctor or nurse for STD screening, so don’t assume you’ve been tested if you’ve been to the doctor recently.

 What Are the Symptoms of Chlamydia?